Blady-Com/gnoga/docs/user_manual.md

 ### Table of Contents

 * Introduction to Gnoga
+   - What is Gnoga?
+   - How does Gnoga work?
+   - Where can I use Gnoga?
+   - What can I do with Gnoga?
+   - When would I not use Gnoga?
+   - Who wrote Gnoga?
 * Getting Started
 * Hello World in Gnoga
 * Basic Gnoga concepts